stan3/gherkin-table-formatter/README.md

 ## Usage

-Select the table you want to format and them hit `alt-shift-T` to format it.
+Select the table you want to format and them hit `alt-shift-t` to format it.